-Being hypothyroid sets the body up for certain nutrient deficiencies and since most people are under-treated, most people also have these deficiencies.
+The hypothyroid state sets the body up for certain nutrient deficiencies and since most thyroid patients are under-treated, most also have these deficiencies.

 You can check out this post here for more info about which supplements you should consider using and how to check to see what your body needs.

-The two primary supplements that you should focus on are Zinc and Selenium.
-Both of these supplements have been scientifically shown to INCREASE T4 to T3 conversion, thereby DECREASING reverse T3 levels.
+The two primary supplements that you should focus on are zinc and selenium.
+Both of these supplements have been shown in some clinical studies (12) to increase T4 to T3 conversion, thereby potentially decreasing reverse T3.

 As you are probably aware your hormones all work in tandem with one another.

 This means that as one system slows down it may drag down other systems or cause an increase in other hormones to make up for the deficit.

 This relationship holds true for thyroid hormones and their impact on leptin and insulin levels.

 This is very important because hypothyroidism leads to a state where developing both insulin and leptin resistance becomes much easier.